Uchemena/Save-the-data-and-attachment-of-an-item-from-a-SharePoint-list-to-another-SharePoint-list/README.md

 25. Now, let's add the data from the columns we wish to save from the Customer Complaint (SharePoint list A) to the Customer Support Database (SharePoint list B).
-Create item action; in the 'AccountNumber' field, from the dynamic content, search and select the 'AccountNumber' dynamic content originating from the trigger when an item is created.
+Create item action; in the 'AccountNumber' field, from the dynamic content, search and select the 'AccountNumber' dynamic content originating from the trigger when an item is created, repeat the same method of others excluding a choice column.
+For a choice column, click on the drop-down icon select custom value, go to the dynamic content, search and add your choice column value.

    ![figure30.png](/Images/figure30.png)
    Figure 30: Create item action with all the required columns selected.

 26. Create Item action; In the Attachment link field go to the dynamic content and select the variable "Attachments" this is coming from the Append to string variable.
     ![figure31.png](/Images/figure31.png)
-    Figure 31: Create item action,
+    Figure 31: Create item action

 <br>